 Let's be specific about what you're missing.

-This isn't incidental work.
+None of it is incidental.
 It's the core engineering effort.
 And none of it shows up in main-branch-only tools.

 Junior Developer Contributions